SoftwareAG/webmethods-microservicesruntime-samples/docker/jenkins/README.md

 This project provides samples to create and push Docker images for webMethods Microservices Runtime using Jenkins pipeline.

-There are two subfolders in this project.
+Sample describes two different ways to build Docker image for Microservices Runtime.

-1. MSR_Docker - Provides sample to create Docker image for Microservices Runtime starting with the installation of MSR on on-prem.
+1. [MSR_Docker](MSR_Docker) - Provides sample to create Docker image for Microservices Runtime starting with the installation of MSR on on-prem.
 For details, see [README](README_MSR_Docker.md).
-2. MSR_DockerHub - Provides sample to create Docker image for Microservices Runtime from the base Docker image published on Dockerhub.
+2. [MSR_DockerHub](MSR_DockerHub) - Provides sample to create Docker image for Microservices Runtime from the base Docker image published on Dockerhub.
 For details, see [README](README_MSR_DockerHub.md).

 ## License